 As you may have already heard, Google+ is an all-new social networking service that offers even deeper level of sharing and interactivity between users in the community.
 One feature to look out for is its ‘Hangout’ capability, which allows users to initiate Google Talk or video chat with multiple users.
 This is something that Facebook does not offer presently, and it may very well be its Achilles’ heel.

 While it is still in its trial period, there are speculations that Google+ will soon become the mainstream social networking service that possibly replaces Facebook.
 Others claim that it is simply mimicking Facebook but marketing it as entirely something different.
-It has what is called ‘Stream’, which is pretty much the same as the status sharing in Facebook.
-It’s same with the case of ‘Instant Upload’, which is akin to Facebook’s existing photos upload via mobile phones.
+It has what is called ‘Stream’, which is pretty much the same as the status sharing on Facebook.
+It’s the same with the case of ‘Instant Upload’, which is akin to Facebook’s existing photos upload via mobile phones.

 In any case, it is up to anyone’s guess whether Google+ has what it takes to overtake Facebook.
 The point is, users might be leaving Facebook to crave for something totally different.
 It will take more than some simple modifications and addition of features to Facebook’s existing platform to satisfy the users.
 It takes a wholly new and distinctive platform.
 Google+ may have marketed it well enough to offer such glimmering hope to these disgruntled Facebook users.